needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsAsyncOperationHandle.md

 ### Terminating the operation

-The [ResourceManager] invokes the [AsyncOperationBase.Destroy] method for your custom operation when you release the [AsyncOperationHandle] that references it.
-This is where you should release any memory or resources associated with your custom operation.
+The [ResourceManager] invokes the [AsyncOperationBase.Destroy] method for your custom operation when the operation [AsyncOperationBase.ReferenceCount] reaches zero.
+The [AsyncOperationBase.ReferenceCount] is decreased when the [AsyncOperationHandle] that references it is released using [Addressables.Release] or when [AsyncOperationBase.DecrementReferenceCount] is called by a custom operation internally.
+[AsyncOperationBase.Destroy] is where you should release any memory or resources associated with your custom operation.

 <a name="using-typed-versus-typeless-operation-handles"></a>
 ## Using typed versus typeless operation handles